abinit/abinit/doc/tutorial/eph4zpr.md

 Corrections due to $\Sigma^{\text{e-e}}$ are obviously important but their temperature dependence is rather small provided the system has an energy gap much larger than $kT$.

-In state-of-the-art \abinitio methods, the e-ph coupling is described within DFT by expanding the KS effective potential in the nuclear displacements, and the vibrational properties are obtained with  (DFPT) [[cite:Gonze1997]], [[cite:Baroni2001]].
+In state-of-the-art *ab-initio* methods, the e-ph coupling is described within DFT by expanding the KS effective potential in the nuclear displacements, and the vibrational properties are obtained with  (DFPT) [[cite:Gonze1997]], [[cite:Baroni2001]].
-The e-ph self-energy consists of two terms: the Fan-Migdal (FM) self-energy and the Debye-Waller (DW) part [[cite:Giustino2017]]:
+The e-ph self-energy consists of two terms: the Fan-Migdal (FM)
+and the Debye-Waller (DW) contribution [[cite:Giustino2017]]:

 \begin{equation}
 \Sigma^\eph = \Sigma^\FM(\ww) + \Sigma_^{\DW}